ivan-hc/AM/README.md

 `sudo am install $PROGRAM`

 The script will create:
-- a /opt/$PROGRAM folder containing the standalone app, an uninstaller script named `remove`* and other files (maybe related to the automatic updates);
+- a /opt/$PROGRAM folder containing the standalone app, an uninstaller script named `remove` and other files (if necessary);
-- a symlink of /opt/$PROGRAM/$YOUR-APP-AND-HELPERS to a $PATH (ie /usr/local/bin, /usr/bin, /bin, /usr/local/games, /usr/games...);
+- a symlink of /opt/$PROGRAM/$YOUR-APP-AND-HELPERS into a $PATH (ie /usr/local/bin, /usr/bin, /bin, /usr/local/games, /usr/games...) or a script instead that checks for updates each time you launche the program;
-- the icon, that can be placed, for example, in /usr/share/pixmaps or /usr/share/icons (optional for command line tools);
+- the icon (optional for command line tools), it can be placed in /usr/share/pixmaps, /usr/share/icons or in /opt/<program> (recommended);
-- the launcher in /usr/share/applications (optional for command line tools).
+- the launcher (optional for command line tools) in /usr/share/applications.

-##### *NOTE that it is more important to have a /opt/$PROGRAM/remove script file, it must contain the path of all the files created by your script, learn more [here](#how-to-uninstall-a-program-using-am).
+##### *NOTE that the /opt/$PROGRAM/remove script file is the more important part, it must contain the path of all the files created by your script, this way:

+`rm -R -f /opt/$PROGRAM /usr/local/bin/$PROGRAM /usr/share/applications/$PROGRAM.desktop`

+This scheme guarantees the removal of the program and all its components even without having to use "AM".
+Learn more [here](#how-to-uninstall-a-program-using-am).

 # How to uninstall "am"